jykim11/Desk-Reservation/docs/student-reservations.md

 ## Future Work

 There could be a lot of ways in the direction this feature could take.
-Having a more dynamic reservation system where they are able to reserve a specific time of the day and the length of their reservations will be very helpful.
+Having a more dynamic reservation system where they are able to reserve a specific time of the day and the length of their reservations, not just 1 hour reservation blocks, will be very helpful.
 If our team had more time, we would focus on making sure the time aspects are put in place along with picking the date and change some parts of the feature where they can reserve different desks at a different time.
 It would also be great to add in time-limits for each reservation (Ex.
 Having a max time limit of 2 hours for a desk).
 All these features will be very nice to have in addition to the current features.